ANR-MaTOS/Resources/README.md

 ## 1. Post-editing data for the NLP domain

-This data is described in the following paper, published at the EAMT conference 2024:
+The data in [NLP-corpus] is described in the following paper, published at the EAMT Conference 2024:

 Rachel Bawden, Ziqian Peng, Maud Bénard, Éric Villemonte de la Clergerie, Raphaël Esamotunu, Mathilde Huguin, Natalie Kübler, Alexandra Mestivier, Mona Michelot, Laurent Romary, Lichao Zhu and François Yvon.
 2024.
 Translate your Own: a Post-Edition Experiment in the NLP domain.
 In *Proceedings of the 25th Annual Conference of the European Association for Machine Translation*.
 Sheffield, UK.
 European Association for Machine Translation.
 To appear.